Celts to the Crèche

 Jarrow Hall: Jarrow Hall (formerly known as Bede’s World) is located on the monastic lands of Jarrow that includes the St. Paul’s Jarrow Church.
 It is a must visit for those who are interested in Biscop and Bede.

 The Spirit often works in surprising ways!
 I imagine that many of us have experienced this at sometime in our life.
 We are going in one direction in life and a door is closed or we find ourselves on an unexplained new path in life.
-Then, after the dramatic change in our life, we look back and see God’s hand in it and we simply say, “thank you.”
+Then as we look back at these unplanned and often unwanted detours in our life, we often can see God’s hand in these paths and we simply say, “thank you.”

 St. Paul along with his companions Silas and Timothy also experienced this when they were heading to Asia and the Spirit closed the door.
 They next tried to go into Bythinia and that door was closed also.
 They tried once again and ended up in the seaport of Troas where Paul during the night had a vision of a man of Macedonia standing and begging him, “Come over to Macedonia and help us” (Acts 16:9).
 After Paul had seen the vision, they left at once for Macedonia, concluding that God had called us to preach the gospel to them.